Jarrodoh/mldpproject/README.md

 ---

 ## Contact
-For questions or collaboration, contact the Temasek Y2 MLDP Team
+For questions or collaboration, contact me, jarrod :D